-Now that Canada’s economy has shown an annual growth rate of 4.5% in the second quarter — far exceeding expectations — some economists are predicting the Bank of Canada to raise its overnight rate as soon as next week.
+Now that Canada’s economy has shown an annual growth rate of 4.5% in the second quarter — far exceeding expectations — some economists are predicting a Bank of Canada interest rate hike as soon as next week.

 Smart thermostat, coming to you

 Ontario’s Minister of the Environment and Climate Change Chris Ballard announced a new program that will offer up to 100,000 smart thermostats to Ontario homeowners, at no cost.
 The tech offerings are part of a $40-million program, which is a portion of a $377-million Green Ontario Fund.

 The value of the thermostats is about $200 to $350 and are proven to lower overall heating and cooling costs.
 Homeowners in detached, semi-detached, townhome, or row homes can register now for the program.

 Ontario renters get added protections

 As of today’s date, those in Ontario who rent will be provided added protection.
 Landlords will be required to provide one month’s rent, or a comparable unit, to the tenant if the landlord ends their tenancy for a family member to move in.

 Also, if the landlord re-rents to a non-family member, or demolishes/converts the unit within one year, he or she could face up to a $25,000 fine.